imohamme/NASAaccess/docs/_build/html/_sources/nasaaccess_R.rst.txt

                   Replace <uid> with your user name and <password> with your Earthdata Login password.

     #.
-Open your _netrc file by any text editor and remove the quotations before machine and after your password.
-The _netrc file should be without any quotation marks to get the curl working.
-The `_netrc` and `.netrc` files should be identical.
+Open your .netrc and _netrc file(s) by any text editor and remove the quotations before machine and after your password.
+The .netrc and _netrc file(s) should be without any quotation marks to get the curl working.
+The contents of the `_netrc` and `.netrc` files should be identical.